JL-40/Graphics_Assignment_1/README.md

 The crystal modified its own transpaency by setting the value of its shader variable to the C# variable call ```Opacity```.
 By modifying the shader variable directly, we can dynamically change the transparency of the crystal, which creates a fade-in-fade-out effect that makes the crystal a bit more noticable and also plays with the psychology of the player as we have been conditioned to understand that a blinking object is important, either as part of the game or as a visual indicator of the object potentially disappearing.

 ## Third-Party Resources and Credits
+The following third-party resources were used to save time on modelling and animations.
+These have no impact on the game aside from making the game look more pleasing than looking at primatives or looking at a flat color skybox.

 - Tower and tree models by LowPolyBoy. [(FREE) Low Poly Game Assets](https://sketchfab.com/3d-models/free-low-poly-game-assets-bbbfbeccfc9047b8b3f15b1c90061cdf)
 - Player model and animations by Dungeon Mason.
 [RPG Hero PBR HP Polyart](https://assetstore.unity.com/packages/3d/characters/humanoids/fantasy/rpg-hero-pbr-hp-polyart-121480)
 - Powerup gem model by AurnySky.
 [Simple Gems Ultimate Animated Customizable Pack](https://assetstore.unity.com/packages/3d/props/simple-gems-ultimate-animated-customizable-pack-73764)